Today we are talking about the best Nikon lens for portraits and wedding photography.

 The Sigma 18 to 35 millimeter 1.8 lens has been my favorite lens.

-I use it on pretty much all of my work since the start of 2018 and by now.
+I have used it on almost all of my work since the start of 2018 and by now.

-I’m fully convinced that this lens is one of the best, if not the best, and most convenient filmmaking and crop sensor cameras.
+I’m convinced this lens is one of the best, if not the best, and most convenient filmmaking and crop sensor cameras.

-As with every lens from the Sigma art series, the image quality is amazing.
+The image quality is fantastic, as with every lens from the Sigma art series.

 The lens is incredibly sharp, even wide open, and with a fast aperture.

-You can achieve a beautiful cinematic look with the 1.8 aperture comes pretty useful for low light situations where most of the crop sensor cameras are poorly compared.
+You can achieve a beautiful cinematic look with the 1.8 aperture, which is helpful for low-light situations where most crop sensor cameras are poorly compared.

-The build quality is great since the lens is made entirely out of metal.
+The build quality is excellent since the lens is made entirely of metal.

-It is excellent and sturdy, and you can be sure that this piece of gear will last, with the rubber-coated zoom and focus swing running super smooth.
+It is excellent and sturdy, and you can be sure this gear will last, with the rubber-coated zoom and focus swing running super smooth.

 The lens is easy to hold and operate, especially since it comes in at around 800 grams; the extra weight makes it even more comfortable to film with him.

-If you want to go really lightweight, this is something you should think of.
+If you want to go lightweight, you should think of this.

-The only real downside to this Lens, the focus is quite noisy compared to other lenses.
+The only downside to this Lens is that the focus is quite noisy compared to other lenses.

-It is not extremely loud, and you definitely get used to it.
+It is not extremely loud, and you get used to it.

-Other than that, the lens is amazing, in my opinion, and since I got it, I pretty much haven’t used any other lenses, and sigma 18 to 35 serves all men.
+Other than that, the lens is fantastic, in my opinion, and since I got it, I haven’t used any different lenses, and Sigma 18 to 35 serves all men.

-Suppose you are looking for a high-quality lens with a fast aperture and amazing image quality.
+Suppose you want a high-quality lens with a fast aperture and fantastic image quality.

 I highly recommend checking out this one.